 The Honors Program supports three separate program areas: Board-side, General Counsel–Headquarters, and General Counsel–Field (Regional Offices).
 These program areas are independent of each other but work in a coordinated fashion.

+2. General Counsel–Headquarters, Washington, DC.
+Honors Attorneys will complete four six-month rotations in four offices in the Division of Enforcement Litigation (Office of Appeals and Appellate and Supreme Court Litigation Branch), the Division of Advice (Regional Advice Branch), and the Division of Legal Counsel (Contempt, Compliance, and Special Litigation Branch).
 The Office of the General Counsel–Headquarters’ Honors Program is designed for attorneys with exemplary records who are completing law school, judicial clerkships, or legal fellowships and are interested in joining the preeminent legal office involved in the development and implementation of Federal labor law and policy.

-Typically, each Program Area is open to three different applicant pools.
+This year, each Program Area is open to three different applicant pools.

-Candidates may be subject to a two-year probationary period
+Candidates may be subject to a two-year probationary period.

 For questions and to obtain more information about the program, please email OHRHonors@nlrb.gov.